High Holy Days 2025/5786

 Sanctuary · Stream

-Click here to view live
+Click here to watch the livestream.

 3:45 p.m.

-Afternoon Healing, Yizkor, and Ne’ilah Services
+Afternoon, Healing, Yizkor, and Ne’ilah Services

 Sanctuary · Stream

-Click here to view live
+Click here to watch the livestream.

-Healing & Yizkor
+Healing and Yizkor Services

 Nefesh Ne’ilah Service

 We come to Ne’ilah with our final pleas for forgiveness from God and gather communal strength to embrace the year ahead.
-During Ne’ilah, we celebrate the theme of birth and renewal with a special ceremony for children brought into our lives since fall of 2023.
+During Ne’ilah, we also celebrate the theme of birth and renewal with a special ceremony for children brought into our lives since fall 2024.
 The prayers and songs with our Nefesh band bring harmony and momentum to our beautiful closing worship experience and the conclusion of our fast.

-Yom Kippur Break-the-Fast
+Break-the-Fast

-Following the Ne’ilah service, join us in the lobby for our Yom Kippur Break-the-Fast, generously sponsored by the Shirley & Marshall Besikof family in memory of Shirley’s parents, Felicia & Max Schulz.
+Please join us in the lobby for our Yom Kippur Break-the-Fast, generously sponsored by the Shirley & Marshall Besikof family in memory of Shirley’s parents, Felicia & Max Schulz.
 No reservations are necessary.

-• Elul Reflections
+Elul Reflections

 Follow along with daily reflections each day of Elul.

-• Book of Remembrance
+Book of Remembrance

-Click here to read the 2024/5784 Book of Remembrance.
+Read the 2025/5786 online Book of Remembrance.

 Childcare: Advance Registration Required